cmengu/cmengu/README.md

 ## 🧠 How I Think About AI Systems

 I separate **deterministic metrics** (pipeline F1, FNR) from **probabilistic metrics** (LLM alignment).
 In a safety system, FNR=0.000 is the design goal — a missed weld defect, a missed fall, or a missed neonatal deterioration event is worse than a false alarm.
-Everything else is supporting evidence.

-When hybrid retrieval (BM25 + dense) came in at MRR=0.933 vs baseline 0.960 on CareWatch, I didn't ship it to production.
-I kept it as opt-in, documented why it regresses at 47 documents, and documented the cross-encoder upgrade path.
-That's the difference between building a feature and building a system.

 In WarpSense, the LOF/LOP safety override is deterministic and layered three times independently — in each specialist, in SummaryAgent, and in the LangChain fallback path.
 The LLM can fail completely and the safety gate still holds.
 Eval scenarios test the threshold floor (e.g. `heat_diss_max_spike=41.0` against a threshold of 40.0), not the interior, because that's where systems actually break.